VeriBlock/nodecore-releases/README.md

 1. Ensure that nodecore is running
 2. In the Command Line, run the "startpool".
 This will start the UCP NodeCore protocol on port 8501, which the miner needs.
 3. Unzip nodecore-reference-pow.tar
-4. In the bin folder, run either nodecore-reference-pow (for linux) or nodecore-reference-pow.bat (for windows)
+4. In the bin folder, if windows then run nodecore-reference-pow.bat, if linux then run nodecore-reference-pow
 5. Enter the input arguments
  1. How many threads would you like to mine on? --> such as 2 or 8.
  2. What host:port would you like to connect to for mining? --> 127.0.0.1:8501